 23. "Unemancipated child" means any son, daughter, step-son or step-daughter who is under the age of eighteen, unmarried and living in the household of the public servant.

 a.
-There shall be a conflicts of interest board consisting of five members, appointed by the mayor with the advice and consent of the council.
+There shall be a conflicts of interest board consisting of five members.
+Three members shall be appointed by the mayor, one member shall be appointed by the public advocate, and one member shall be appointed by the comptroller.
+All members shall be appointed with the advice and consent of the council.
 The mayor shall designate a chair.

 d.
 Members shall receive a per diem compensation, no less than the highest amount paid to an official appointed to a board or commission with the advice and consent of the council and compensated on a per diem basis, for each calendar day when performing the work of the board.

 e.
 Members of the board shall serve until their successors have been confirmed.
-Any vacancy occurring other than by expiration of a term shall be filled by nomination by the mayor made to the council within sixty days of the creation of the vacancy, for the unexpired portion of the term of the member succeeded.
-If the council fails to act within forty-five days of receipt of such nomination from the mayor, the nomination shall by deemed to be confirmed.
+Any vacancy occurring other than by expiration of a term shall be filled by nomination by the appropriate appointing authority made to the council within 60 days of the creation of the vacancy, for the unexpired portion of the term of the member succeeded.
+If the council fails to act within 45 days of receipt of such nomination from the appointing authority, the nomination shall be deemed to be confirmed.

 f.
-Members may be removed by the mayor for substantial neglect of duty, gross misconduct in office, inability to discharge the powers or duties of office or violation of this section, after written notice and opportunity for a reply.
+Members may be removed by their respective appointing authority for substantial neglect of duty, gross misconduct in office, inability to discharge the powers or duties of office or violation of this section, after written notice and opportunity for a reply.

 g.
 The board shall appoint a counsel to serve at its pleasure and shall employ or retain such other officers, employees and consultants as are necessary to exercise its powers and fulfill its obligations.
 The authority of the counsel shall be defined in writing, provided that neither the counsel, nor any other officer, employee or consultant of the board shall be authorized to issue advisory opinions, promulgate rules, issue subpoenas, issue final determinations of violations of this chapter, or make final recommendations of or impose penalties.
 The board may delegate its authority to issue advisory opinions to the chair.

 h.
 The board shall meet at least once a month and at such other times as the chair may deem necessary.
-Two members of the board shall constitute a quorum and all acts of the board shall be by the affirmative vote of at least two members of the board.
+Three members of the board shall constitute a quorum and all acts of the board shall be by the affirmative vote of at least three members of the board.